samson84/tarock-sheet/README.md

 # TODO
 - [.]
 Milesteone 1
-  - [x] handle multiple games, score sheet
-    - [x] create new components of the score sheet
+    - [x] shortcuts
-    - [x] add save game functionality, it saves the current scores to the table
-    - [x] add tests
+      - [x] when klopitzky game ticked, add klopiczky contract, remove others
-    - [x] add base score
+      - [x] when party game ticked add party automatically
   - [ ] usability
     - [ ] new contracts on the top of the ContractsTable
     - [ ] group the bids